 How To Stop Lactation

 Most mothers enjoy the benefits breastfeeding gives.
 The baby is given a sense of security that the mother will always be there to protect her.
-The mother on the other hand, feels that the little one she holds in her arms trusts her, cementing their bond and giving both a unique attachment that no person can sever.
+The mother, on the other hand, feels that the little one she holds in her arms trusts her, cementing their bond and giving both a unique attachment that no person can sever.

-All moms want what’s best for their baby.
+All moms want what’s best for their babies.
 However, there are cases where a mom is unable to breastfeed her baby and opts to use formula.
 The modern mom has a lot of roles to fill and finding the time to fill in all these roles can be a challenge, especially if you need to be with your baby all the time.

-Breast milk is ALWAYS best for baby, no matter what the age, as this gives nutrients sufficient to ward off and prevent certain illnesses and allergies.
+Breast milk is ALWAYS best for a baby, no matter what the age, as this gives nutrients sufficient to ward off and prevent certain illnesses and allergies.
 But if you have already decided to stop breastfeeding, then here are some suggestions on what to do and what not to do to help you stop lactation painlessly:

 - Do not bind your breasts

 The elderly may say that it works, but medically, it isn’t a sound practice.
 This may cause mastitis (inflammation of the breast tissues) and breast abscess as milk is trapped within the milk ducts where they calcify (harden).

 These are usually not very effective as this may lead to mastitis due to calcified milk in the milk ducts where they “dry up”.
 They may also cause serious side effects.

 Salt causes your body to retain fluids; breast milk is no exception.

 - Wear a support bra.